tfabris/BlueGigaEmpeg/README.md

   Bluetooth devices, and when the device "empeg Car" appears, select it.

+- If the pairing still doesn't work, try sleeping the empeg (long press on top button), then waking it up again with another button press.
+This will reboot the BlueGigaEmpeg module.

-- If the pairing still doesn't work, try sleeping the empeg (long press on top button), turning off the car stereo completely (turn off car ignition), turn on the car ignition again, wake the empeg, and try again from the top.
-This ensures that all devices have been fully rebooted.
+- If pairing still doesn't work, try turning off the car stereo completely (turn off car ignition), turn on the car ignition again, sleep and wake the empeg, and try again from the top.
+This ensures that both devices have been fully rebooted.

 - When the pairing is completed, set the volume.
 With the car stereo volume still turned down to a low level, turn the volume on the empeg Car front